top of page

 Full assessment - WTW + LCA

-zero emissions 3.PNG
+zero vehicle emissions

 The scope of greenhouse gas (and air pollutant) emissions estimation and the associated terminology can be confusing.
 For instance, ‘well-to-wheel’ (WTW) greenhouse gas emissions include all emissions related to fuel production – often referred to as the fuel-cycle – in other words, processing, distribution (fossil transport fuels, electricity, hydrogen) and on-road use.